Bell Church - Atlas Obscura

 The temple features sophisticated Chinese gazebos, koi ponds, and guardian lions situated in front of the main worship temple, as well as dragons distributed across the temple’s gates and landscapes, and a Golden Bell that represents unity and harmony.

-Intricate calligraphy lines the welcoming.
+Intricate calligraphies of Chinese inscriptions line the welcoming walls of the temple.
 These characters can also be found in other areas of the landscape.
 Finally, the upper slope of the temple boasts of circular pagodas that offers a glimpse of ancestral shrines in the Chinese culture.

 The temple houses a Chinese Filipino religious organization also called Bell Church.
 Following a long history of religious pluralism, the organization’s belief system revolves around an interfaith dialogue.
 This is further manifested by its five patron saints that represent Islam, Confucianism, Christianity, Taoism, and Buddhism to which its devotees pray to.